Background pattern

 If you take more Fingolimod Krka than you should

 If you have taken more fingolimod than you should, inform your doctor immediately.
-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.

-If you forgot to take Fingolimod Krka
+If you forget to take Fingolimod Krka

-If you interrupt treatment with Fingolimod Krka
+If you stop treatment with Fingolimod Krka

-If you have any other doubts about the use of this medication, ask your doctor or pharmacist.
+If you have any other questions about the use of this medication, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicinecan cause side effects, although not everyone will experience them.
+Like all medications, this medication can cause side effects, although not everyone will experience them.

 Some side effects may be serious or potentially serious

-Common(may affect up to 1 in 10 people):
+Frequent(may affect up to 1 in 10 people):

 • Slow heart rate (bradycardia), irregular heart rhythm